lingui/js-lingui/website/docs/tutorials/react-native.md

 <Button title={t(i18n)`this will be translated and rerendered with locale changes`}/>
 ```

-Under the hood, [`I18nProvider`](/docs/ref/react.md#i18nprovider) takes an instance of the `i18n` object and passes it to `Trans` components through React Context. `I18nProvider` will also update the Context value (which rerenders components that consume the provided Context value) when locale or message catalogs are updated.
+Under the hood, [`I18nProvider`](/docs/ref/react.md#i18nprovider) takes an instance of the `i18n` object and passes it to `Trans` components through React Context. `I18nProvider` will update the Context value (which rerenders components that consume the provided Context value) when locale or message catalogs are updated.

 The `Trans` component uses the `I18n` instance to get the translations from it.
 If we cannot use `Trans`, we can use the `useLingui` hook to get hold of the `i18n` instance ourselves and get the translations from there.